-2009) language competency.
+In my doctoral research I used participatory ethnographic methods to explore the relationship between the meanings employed in the discourses of the organic wine industry, such as 'nature' and 'authenticity', and the everyday practices of growing grapes and making wine.
+I worked as a vineyard and winery worker at four organic wineries in Northern Italy; the material I draw on in this paper comes predominantly from my experience of vine apprenticeship at a cooperative winery in Piemonte, where intensely hands-on vineyard practices enabled me to undergo a period of training as a viticulturist (see also Krzywoszynska 2015).
+Throughout my research, I made heavy use of audio and video recording, which was partially informed by my less-than-fluent (Tremlett 2009) language competency.
 Although I had a good grasp of Italian language, technical vitivinicultural terms as well as dialect words and local accents challenged my understanding.
 As a result I recorded not only the more formal interviews, but also most of the everyday ethnographic conversations, which I then translated and transcribed in the evenings.
 Temple and Young (2004) have raised worries over potential dominance of English-centric meaning when using direct translation.
 However, I found it was the conscious act of doing translation in the field which forced me to examine the assumptions I held about the relationship between world and language in my research, and which resulted in some of the most interesting insights about vitivinicultural practice.
 In-field translation denaturalised English (Smith 1996), and forced me to reflect on the process, and indeed the possibility, of verbal meaning transfer in viticultural practice.
-As I struggled to make sense of vine work, my trust in the explanatory power of language started to waver.

-A key practice in the vineyards was pruning, which wrote the meanings of grape cultivation into the bodies of the vines, making very real distinctions between useful and excess growth.
+A key activity in the vineyards was pruning.
+Pruning wrote the meanings of grape cultivation into the bodies of the vines, making very real distinctions between useful and excess growth.
 Figuring out how the distinctions were made and how the meanings were taught became my obsession.
-When I became an apprentice and a temporary worker at the vineyards, my 'making sense' of vine pruning acquired a practical and embodied element.
-I had a chance to observe how vine pruning knowledge was transferred, and to participate in the process of knowledge acquisition on equal ground with other junior workers.
-Below is an excerpt from my field diary (5th February 2009) in which I describe and transcribe a section of a video recording I took earlier that day.
-It illustrates my first attempt at learning to prune, and gives the first indication of the limits of verbal explanation I was to face in my attempts at learning vine work (please see video 1).
+As an apprentice and a temporary worker at the vineyards, I had a chance to observe how vine pruning knowledge was transferred, and to participate in the process of knowledge acquisition on equal grounds with other junior workers.
+Below is an excerpt from my field diary (5 February 2009) in which I describe and transcribe a section of a video recording I took earlier that day.
+It illustrates my first attempt at learning to prune, and gives the first indication of the limits of verbal explanation I was to face in my attempts at learning vine work (please see Video S1).

-"Finally a day without snow.
-We meet at eight o'clock to go the vineyard to prune. (...) there is Virgilio, who came especially to give some additional instructions to the vineyard workers who have been pruning the vines for a few weeks now.
-We stand around in a loose group (...)
+Finally a day without snow.
+We meet at eight o'clock to go the vineyard to prune. (. . .) there is Virgilio, who came especially to give some additional instructions to the vineyard workers who have been pruning the vines for a few weeks now.
+We stand around in a loose group (. . .)
 Virgilio is speaking, holding a cut piece of a pruned vine in his hand.

-"Questo qua, nonostante, son tanti motivi, uno che nonostante fosse stato corto questo non è, cosi cosi, l'anno scorso chi ha potato ha fatto bene a lasciarlo perche ha tentato ancora di, no?
-Se no, sarebbe stato nel primo anno."
+'Questo qua, nonostante, son tanti motivi, uno che nonostante fosse stato corto questo non è, cosi cosi, l'anno scorso chi ha potato ha fatto bene a lasciarlo perche ha tentato ancora di, no?
+Se no, sarebbe stato nel primo anno.'